periods after childbirth: better understanding the return from childbirth

-Differentiating menstruation from bleeding and lochia
+Differentiating periods from bleeding and lochia

-What is menstruation like after returning from childbirth?
+What's periods like after returning from childbirth?

-The impact of breastfeeding on your period
+The impact of breastfeeding on periods

 What contraception should I choose after giving birth?

-- The condom is the safest contraception after childbirth
+- The condom is THE safest contraception after childbirth

-- The LAM method
+- The MAMA method

 - Thevaginal ring